pan-dora/apix-image-services/acrepo-services-mint/README.md

 This module mints random IDs for use with a repository.
-The service is used with the `acrepo-idiomatic` service, but it can be replaced with any service that implements the same interface, using `osgi.jndi.service.name=minter`.
+The service is used with the `acrepo-idiomatic` service, but it can be replaced with any service that implements the same interface, using `osgi.jndi.service.name=acrepo/Minter`.

 Building
 --------